magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

    Upgrading using the script process is a bit easier and less intensive if you have not made updates to values that the script affects.
    If you previously made updates, do not upgrade using the script.
 The script will override your updates.
-2. EXPERIMENTAL: [Upgrade using the custom Composer plugin][] We are developing a solution that would enhance the semi-automated process by a [custom composer plugin][] implementation.
+2. EXPERIMENTAL: [Upgrade using the custom Composer plugin][] We are developing a [custom Composer plugin][] that enhances the semi-automated upgrade process.

 The upgrading scenario is the same for each of these options.
 Both use Composer and a command line interface.